knudtty/go-fiber-template/README.md

 # Go Fiber Template

-This is a full featured starting point for a go web service.
+This is a full featured starting point for a full stack web service.
 It focuses on maintainable, sensible patterns, low allocations, fast execution, and scalable infrastructure.
 Clone this template, run `make watch`, and visit localhost:3000 from your browser

 ## Getting Started